 **Note: All laboratory testing requires an authorizing physician.
 DHA Laboratory offers a patient direct program that partners you with an authorizing physician.
 If you have any additional questions regarding the availability of testing, please contact our laboratory by telephone or email.**

 Copper serum is one of the diagnostic methods of ascertaining whether a patient is suffering from some kind of liver problem or from a genetic disease called Wilson’s disease.

 (Copper Toxicity, Copper Overload, Copper Serum, Hair Analysis, Percentage of Free Copper, Eliminating Copper, Copper Overload Symptoms, Related Testing)

 Understanding and Measuring Copper:

 Hair analysis results provide copper levels, but hair analysis is a poor determination of free copper.
-Copper experts believe the most accurate way to determine copper levels are to measure both copper serum and Ceruloplasmin.
-Ceruloplasmin is the major copper carrying protein found in the blood.
+Copper experts believe the most accurate ways to determine copper levels are to measure both copper serum and Ceruloplasmin.
+Ceruloplasmin is the major copper-carrying protein found in the blood.
 These two results can be plugged into an equation, which reveals the percentage of free copper.

 “Hair analysis ALONE is a very poor way to assess copper status.
 I say this after (a) evaluating more than 100,000 hair analyses, (b) developing the first high-quality hair standards (loaned to NIH and other researchers), and (c) performing numerous double-blind, controlled experiments involving hair chemistries.
 Findings of high Cu levels in hair are compromised by the many external sources of Cu which cannot be completely removed by washing.
 Low levels of Cu in hair and/or blood often are coincident with dangerous overloads of Cu in liver.
 Hair Cu values can provide information of clinical significance, but by itself is not clinically decisive.”, Bill Walsh, PhD, Pfeiffer Treatment Center